Interpolating Log-Determinant and Trace of the Powers of Matrix $\mathbf{A} + t \mathbf{B}$: Introduction

-In this paper, we are interested in estimating the trace of the matrix \((\tens{A} + \t \tens{B})^{-1}\), where \(\tens{A}\) and \(\tens{B}\) are symmetric and positive definite, and \(\t\) is a real number\footnote{We use boldface lowercase letters for vectors, boldface upper case letters for matrices, and normal face letters for scalars, including the components of vectors and matrices, such as \(x_i\) and \(H_{ij}\) respectively for the components of the vector \(\vect{x}\) and the matrix \(\tens{H}\).}.
-The function

-is featured in a vast number of applications in statistics and machine learning.
-Often, in these applications, the goal is to optimize a problem for the parameter \(\t\), and \eqref{eq:the-function} should be evaluated for a wide range of \(\t\) during the optimization process.
+where \(\tens{A}\) and \(\tens{B}\) are Hermitian and positive semi-definite (positive-definite if \(p < 0\)), and \(p\) and \(\t\) are real numbers\footnote{We use boldface lowercase letters for vectors, boldface upper case letters for matrices, and normal face letters for scalars, including the components of vectors and matrices, such as \(x_i\) and \(H_{ij}\) respectively for the components of the vector \(\vect{x}\) and the matrix \(\tens{H}\).}.
+These functions are featured in a vast number of applications in statistics and machine learning.
+Often, in these applications, the goal is to optimize a problem for the parameter \(\t\), and the above functions should be evaluated for a wide range of \(\t\) during the optimization process.

 A common example of such an application can be found in regularization techniques applied to inverse problems and supervised learning.
-For instance, in ridge regression by generalized cross-validation \citep{WAHBA-1977,CRAVEN-1978,GOLUB-1997}, the optimal regularization parameter \(\t\) is sought by minimizing a function that involves \eqref{eq:the-function} (see \S \ref{sec:example-2}).
-Another common usage of \eqref{eq:the-function}, for instance, is the mixed covariance functions of the form \(\tens{A} + \t \tens{I}\) that appear frequently in Gaussian processes with additive noise \citep{AMELI-2020} (see also \S \ref{sec:example-1}).
-In most of these applications, the log-determinant of the covariance matrix is ubiquitous, particularly in likelihood functions or related variants.
+For instance, in ridge regression by generalized cross-validation \citep{WAHBA-1977,CRAVEN-1978,GOLUB-1997}, the optimal regularization parameter \(\t\) is sought by minimizing a function that involves \eqref{eq:trace-function} at \(p = -1\) (see \Cref{sec:example-2}).
+Another common usage of \eqref{eq:det-function} and \eqref{eq:trace-function}, for instance, is the mixed covariance functions of the form \(\tens{A} + \t \tens{I}\) that appear frequently in Gaussian processes with additive noise \citep{AMELI-2022-a, AMELI-2022-d} (see also \Cref{sec:example-1}).
+In most of these applications, the log-determinant of the covariance matrix is common, particularly in likelihood functions or related variants.
 Namely, if one aims to maximize the likelihood by its derivative with respect to the parameter, the expression,